 - a.
 Sioneer Stockton, LLC originally received the STE award in 2019 for a plant located at the Port of Stockton, in Stockton, CA, anticipating full plant funding to be completed by 12/31/19 through a California Pollution Control Tax-Exempt Bond (CPCFA).
 That bond pursuit ultimately failed at the end of 2019 due to bond market issues, not directly related to Sioneer Stockton or its merits. - b.
 In Q1 2020, Sioneer Stockton withdrew from our lease at the Port of Stockton and pivoted our focus to surviving the CODID-19 Pandemic downturn, including finding a new plant site and financial partner in California, and further developing our Pozzolan product "Centurion" for use in large-scale low-carbon concrete projects. - c.
-Since Q1 of 2021, Sioneer Stockton entered into a Joint Venture Agreement to build a glass processing facility at 3500 B Pyrite Street, Jurupa Valley, CA 92509 and completed significant design improvements and preconstruction work to expedite construction once funding is received in Q2 2022. - d.
-The original completion date of June 18, 2022 is no longer viable due to the structure of payments to our Qualified Property vendors being spread across 12 or more months of the procurement process.
+In Q1 of 2021, Sioneer Stockton entered into a Joint Venture Agreement to build a glass processing facility at 3500 B Pyrite Street, Jurupa Valley, CA 92509.
+That Joint Venture was ultimately dissolved in Q1 2023 due to our Investor's inability to provide the previously agreed upon collateral to allow the Guarantor the proper security to secure the Project Funding. - d.
+It should be noted that all delays to the various iterations of the Sioneer Stockton project have been the result of our unsuccessful attempts to find a suitable financial partner to fund our first plant.
+This has been the case since our original CAEATFA award in 2019.
+There have been no delays caused by technology, design, construction, product development or marketing issues.
+In fact, since 2019, our flagship product "Centurion" (a patent-pending concrete additive made from recycled glass) has received Market-Ready status through: - i.
+ASTM C1866 Ground Glass Pozzolan specification - ii.
+Formal specification in all worldwide projects by Skidmore, Owings & Merrill (SOM), the preeminent Architecture & Engineering firm - iii.
+Product verification testing by G3 Labs, concluding that Centurion is "acceptable for use for the State of California Department of Transportation for structures and paving, all military and FAA work for runways and termini, and structural concrete for buildings"